A. Policy Statement

 Notwithstanding the reservation of authority set forth in section B above, the Board of Regents delegates authority and responsibility for reviewing, approving and executing the following types of transactions to the Chancellor or designee:

-- Real estate transactions involving a term exceeding ten (10) years, including any options to extend;
+- Real estate transactions involving a term of less than ten (10) years, including any options to extend;

 - Real estate transactions which involve a total university cost or liability (excluding operating expenses) of no more than $100,000 per year; and